Caching (ISR/SSG)

 For on-demand revalidation via the next/cache module (opens in a new tab), if you want to retrieve the associated paths for a given tag, you can use this function:

-function getByTag(tag: string) {
+async function getPaths(tag: string) {

 try {

-const { Items } = await this.dynamoClient.send(
+const { Items } = await client.send(

 new QueryCommand({